-Starlight is an app that goes a long way to help anyone shift from being a complete novice with an eagerness to learn into a knowledgeable aspiring astronomer that can point out planets using nothing more than the brightness of the stars and the familiarity of their positions.
-While it doesn’t provide you with everything you might want, it’s filled with encyclopedic information on the basics, and that’s a perfect starting point for anyone.
+While it's not the best stargazing app (opens in new tab) that we've tested, Starlight goes a long way to help anyone shift from being a complete novice with an eagerness to learn into a knowledgeable aspiring astronomer that can point out planets using nothing more than the brightness of the stars and the familiarity of their positions.
+It doesn’t provide you with everything you might want, but it is filled with encyclopedic information on the basics, and that’s a perfect starting point for anyone.

 Starlight review: Functionality